lambtron/postmates-node/README.md

 postmates-node
 ==============

-A node.js client for Postmates.
+A node.js client for the Postmates [API](https://postmates.com/developer/docs).